12 Best Christmas Markets in Germany You Can’t Miss for 2023

 Heinzel’s Wintermarchen is Cologne’s Old Town Christmas market.
 It’s one of the largest and best markets in the center of town and has both amazing Christmas decor and a large variety of things to do.

 The market, which is located both on Alter Markt and Heumarkt in the center of the city, is full of warm Christmas lights, the scent of spiced gluhwein, and beautiful trees and decorations beckoning you to come in.
-This market has some of the best selection of Christmas ornaments, figures, and decorations as well as Christmas drinks and snacks.

 The market is themed around the Heinzelmännchen- Cologne’s legendary elves who are believed to help locals with their housework as they sleep.
 As you walk around you’ll be able to spot many references to them- including on the cute mug designs.

 Heinzels Wintermarchen is also the only market in Cologne with an ice rink- perfect for the more adventurous and the little ones and you’ll also find an ice stock rink for more group fun.
-There’s also a carousel, entertainment through the evenings, and cozy wooden chalets to hide from the cold.

 For more information about what’s on and schedules check their official website here and make sure not the miss the House Elves’ Winter Christmas market- it’s one of the best Christmas markets in Germany.